ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-1.md

 I will be using [JHipster](http://www.jhipster.tech/) to generate a standard Spring Boot microservice configured with Kafka.
 If you never used JHipster, I suggest you to take a look at the [video tutorial](https://www.jhipster.tech/video-tutorial/).
 The microservice will use Kafka as a message broker and will have no database configured.

-Here the `.yo-rc.json` in case you want to generate you own microservice:
+Here is the `.yo-rc.json` in case you want to generate you own microservice:
 ```json
 {
   "generator-jhipster": {